IBM/ds_pca_deep_dive/README.md

 # Steps

-This Code Pattern consists of following activities:
+This code pattern consists of following activities:

 * [Run a Jupyter notebook in the IBM Watson Studio](#run-a-jupyter-notebook-in-the-ibm-watson-studio).
 * [Deep Dive into Principal Component Analysis](#deep-dive-into-principal-component-analysis).